chenzhuo1011/libri_css/README.md

 ## Requirements

 We use SCTK (https://github.com/usnistgov/SCTK), the NIST Scoring Toolkit, for evaluation and PyKaldi2 (https://github.com/jzlianglu/pykaldi2), a Python internface to Kaldi for ASR.
 They can be installed as follows.
-Note that you need to have Docker enabled on your machine as required by PyKaldi2.
+Note that you need to have Docker enabled on your machine as it is required by PyKaldi2.
 ```
 ./install.sh
 source ./path.sh